pdorrell/bracketup/README.md

 **Bracketup** is a simple generic markup language which provides a framework for defining application-specific markup languages.

-I have designed primarily to allow creation of structured content that supports specific interaction models in a web browser.
+I have designed it primarily to allow creation of structured content that supports specific interaction models in a web browser.

-It is an evolution from the application-specific markup language [https://github.com/pdorrell/correspondence-markup](correspondence-markup), which is implemented in Ruby.
+It has evolved from the application-specific markup language [https://github.com/pdorrell/correspondence-markup](correspondence-markup), which is implemented in Ruby.